Riverdale School District (New Jersey)

+History

+With the planned opening of Kinnelon High School, the Riverdale School District obtained state approval in August 1960 to shift its students out of Butler High School to attend school in Kinnelon for grades 7-12.

+Riverdale began their efforts to end their sending/receiving relationship with the Kinnelon Public Schools as early as 1975, and formally ended it in 1991, when they started sending their high school students to Pompton Lakes High School for financial reasons and proximity.

-The district is classified by the New Jersey Department of Education as being in District Factor Group "FG", the fourth-highest of eight groupings.
+The district had been classified by the New Jersey Department of Education as being in District Factor Group "FG", the fourth-highest of eight groupings.
 District Factor Groups organize districts statewide to allow comparison by common socioeconomic characteristics of the local districts.
 From lowest socioeconomic status to highest, the categories are A, B, CD, DE, FG, GH, I and J.